Last updated: 2026-04-20

 If you're comparing prices, check 2017 (redesign year) vs 2018+ pricing and recalls.

-A pre-purchase inspection is recommended for used examples, with particular attention to engine (53).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to engine (53).
+An extended warranty is worth pricing out.

 Pros